+That was more than 20 years ago.
 “When I was first diagnosed, I was sent home with a bunch of creams -- really greasy and gross creams -- with the instructions to put them on before bed and put on Saran Wrap to make sure it stayed on all night.
-I just remember it feeling disgusting and gross,” says Kazantzis, now 38 and living in Princeton Junction, NJ.
+I just remember it feeling disgusting and gross,” says Kazantzis, now living in Princeton Junction, NJ.

-There’s often a level of stigma attached to the condition, according to Rebecca Pearl, PhD.
+There’s often a level of stigma attached to the condition, notes Rebecca Pearl, PhD.
 She’s an assistant professor in the Department of Clinical and Health Psychology at the University of Florida.

 “One of the common stereotypes that’s documented in the literature and that we hear from patients is the assumption that the skin disease is caused by poor hygiene, and that people are dirty when these physical lesions are seen,” she says.

 Howard Chang, an ordained minister who’s had severe psoriasis since age 9, says he was bullied in high school.
 An incident in the boy’s locker room still stands out to Chang, now 49.